 What's the meaning behind the name Sirsy?

-Mel: It's my nickname.
-My sister called me sirsy instead of sissy.
-She's the only one that called me that.
-Figured it would be a cool band name.
+Mel: My sister called me sirsy instead of sissy.
+It's my nickname and I figured it would be a cool band name.

 How long have you been performing?